videoDAC/livepeer-gateway/transcoding.md

 You can now stream content into Livepeer Gateway, and observe that your content is being transcoded into different formats.

 Note: You may find that your content is not being transcoded even though you deposited funds into Livepeer Protocol.
+This may be because of one of these reasons:

+A. Orchestrators set a minimum price per pixel, which might be higher than the price you set when you started your Livepeer Gateway.
+Try increasing the `maxPricePerUnit` parameter you use when starting up the node.
+You may also wish to look at the [list of Orchestrators on Livepeer Explorer](https://explorer.livepeer.org/orchestrators) to see their advertised "price per pixel".

-This is because Orchestrators usually require _a minimimum amount of ETH_ to be held in reserve by the Gateway, in order to agree to perform transcoding work.
+B. Orchestrators usually require _a minimimum amount of ETH_ to be held in reserve by the Gateway, in order to agree to perform transcoding work.
+You can talk to active Orchestrators in the [#orchestrator channel in Livepeer's Discord](https://discord.com/channels/423160867534929930/750796877762527262).

 To find out more about Livepeer, go to this [10-minute primer](https://livepeer.org/primer/).